theonewhowritesthedocs/lwms-docs/docs/core_functions/shipping_multi_site_transfer.md

 If you want to delete a batch, click the <IIcon icon="ic:baseline-delete" width="17" height="17" /> button for the respective batch.

-Once you have everything that you need, click the <IIcon icon="zondicons:close-solid" width="17" height="17"/> button to close the modal and take you back to the [Add or Modify Stock Line](./putaway.mdx#add-or-modify-stock-line) screen with the new batch information already set.
+Once you have everything that you need, click the <IIcon icon="zondicons:close-solid" width="17" height="17"/> button to close the modal and take you back with the new batch information already set.

 ![Batch field showing 2 batches are selected](./img-putaway/batch_field_2_baches_selected.png)